mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 authenticationConfiguration (0x08)
 ``````````````````````````````````
-This sub-function can be used by the client to get the information about the current authentication status.
+This sub-function can be used by the client to retrieve information about the current authentication configuration
+and status.

 Request Format